TheresaLui/SelfHelpContent_v2/articles/microsoft.hdinsight-delete-failure/content-check-if-delete-error.md

 # Check if in DeleteError state

+## **Recommended Steps**

-Review and validate customer case:
+Review and validate the customer case:

 1. UserSubscriptionId
 2. ClusterDnsName
 3. HdiDeploymentId
 4. Issue time window

-Run the below kusto query to get the error code with above information
+Run the below kusto query to get the error code with above information:

 ```kusto
 IaasClusterCRUDEvent
 | where ClusterDnsName =~ "{ClusterDnsName}" and HdiDeploymentId =~ "{HdiDeploymentId}" and UserSubscriptionId =~ "{UserSubscriptionId}"
 | where PreciseTimeStamp > datetime('{yyyy-mm-dd HH:MI:SS}') and PreciseTimeStamp < datetime('{yyyy-mm-dd HH:MI:SS}')
 | where State == "DeleteError"
 | project PreciseTimeStamp, State, ErrorInfoAsJson,InternalErrorMessage,RpRegionName,IsSecureHadoop
 ```